-DACA deal in final stages: 'Crossing the Ts'
+House DACA deal in final stages

 (CNN)Republican negotiations on a House immigration bill that would fix the Deferred Action for Childhood Arrivals program are in the final stages, key lawmakers said as they left a secretive meeting in the House basement on Wednesday.

 Both moderates and conservatives are coming together on an outline of a bill brought on by weeks of negotiations behind closed doors, as leadership brought the two wings of the party together to avert rebellions on both sides.
+Some of the Republican immigration negotiators are also touting White House involvement in trying to unify support behind a plan.

+According to a source in the room, House Speaker Paul Ryan said at Wednesday's meeting with his conference that he has spoken to President Donald Trump about the compromise bill coming together and that Trump is "excited" about the deal being put into text.
+Separately, Rep. Jeff Denham, a moderate Republican from California involved with negotiations, said Ryan had spoken with the President and he had been supportive.

 After a breakthrough agreement on how to proceed Tuesday -- and arm twisting by leadership -- that cut off moderates' efforts to buck leadership control of the floor, talks Wednesday centered around hammering out the details of the policy itself.